M7Tro/chalk/README.md

 You can define event listeners for a particular/custom event within the 'connection' event listener: that way every socket is set up.

+For some reasons, changes that I add to the website do not immediately reflect.
+Even if it looks like it refreshed, it doesn't work the way it should.

+I have deleted the whole client folder.
+I will use vite instead.